Meet your Pacers for

 Brad K. - 2:05 pacer

 Brad ran cross country in high school, ran off and on after that, but then became dedicated to running again over the past 6 years as a way to get back in shape.
 In the process, Brad has lost over 50 pounds and has been able to keep the weight off even with a busy work/travel schedule by running 5 days a week.
-He has run 3 marathons and 2 half-marathons - 1 half-marathon and 2 marathons were at Lincoln (including the 2011 marathon as a pacer).
-Brad and his wife live in Omaha and have 3 children age 6 and under.
+He has run 3 marathons and 3 half-marathons - 2 half-marathon and 2 marathons were at Lincoln (including the 2011 marathon and 2013 half-marathon both as a pacer).
+Brad and his wife live in Omaha and have 3 children age 7 and under.
 He is looking forward to working with the 2:05 pacing group to meet everyone's race day goals!

 Half Marathon PR: 1:39